gotoplanb/tasks/README.md

     1. What are the positives?
     2. What are the negatives?
     3. Brainstorm ways to refactor to be more RESTful

+### More blueprint features
+1. Form-style query variables
+2. Headers
-10. Atom plugin for rendering blueprints
+3. Atom plugin for rendering blueprints

-### Console

 ### GitHub sync